lrfinotti/cybr201_book/10-RSA.md

 To further illustrate the point, suppose that Alice and Bob wants to exchange secrete message by encoding them using their shared key, similar to ElGamal.
 So, if Bob wants to send the message $m$ to Alice, he would send $m' = A^b m$ to Alice, $A^b$ being the shared key.
 (So, Alice would be able to decrypt it by computing $(B^a)^{-1} m' = m$.)
 But, in this situation, he would send $m' = E^bm$ to Eve (intercepting it on the way to Alice).
 Eve then is capable of decrypting it, as she has $B^e = E^b$, and can invert it to recover $m$.

-Then, Eve sends $m'' = A^e m$ to Alice, who believes is coming from Bob.
+Then, Eve sends $m'' = A^e m$ to Alice, who believes it is coming from Bob.
 When she deciphers is, she will use the key $E^a$.
 Since $E^a = A^e$, she *can* decrypt it and obtain Bob's original message $m$.
 So, Alice believes that their communication was successful, but *Eve was able to read the message as well*.

 +++